d-gomon/success/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the success package is to allow easy applications of continuous time CUSUM procedures on survival data.
+The goal of the package is to allow easy applications of continuous time CUSUM procedures on survival data.
 Specifically, the Biswas & Kalbfleisch CUSUM (2008) and the CGR-CUSUM (2021).

 Besides this, it allows for the construction of the Binary CUSUM chart and funnel plot on survival data as well.